2019 in ONE Championship: ONE Championship: Dawn Of Heroes

-ONE Championship: Dawn Of Heroes was a Combat sport event held by ONE Championship on August 2, 2019, at the Mall of Asia Arena in Pasay, Philippines.
+ONE Championship: Dawn Of Heroes was a combat sport event held by ONE Championship on August 2, 2019, at the Mall of Asia Arena in Pasay, Philippines.

 Background

 The Flyweight Grand-Prix Semi-finals bout between Danny Kingad and Kairat Akhmetov was expected for the ONE Championship: Dawn Of Heroes main card.
 On July 8, however, Akhmetov was forced to withdraw due to an injury.
 Reece McLaren was pulled from a planned preliminary card bout with Yuya Wakamatsu and faced Kingad in the Grand-Prix Semi-finals bout.
 Wakamatsu instead faced the former ONE Flyweight World Champion Geje Eustaquio, who stepped in on short notice for this encounter.

-Mauro Cerilli has been forced to withdraw from his scheduled fight against Arjan Bhullar due to undisclosed reasons.
-That forced the fight to be cancelled.
+Mauro Cerilli was forced to withdraw from his scheduled fight against Arjan Bhullar due to undisclosed reasons, forcing the fight to be cancelled.